2011

 Shalizaar Belmont Exterior decor

 Shalizaar is a Persian Cuisine restaurant in Belmont.
-It moved here from a smaller location in San Mateo, which is now home for Tannourine.
-They specialize in Persian Kabobs.
+It moved here from a smaller location in San Mateo, which is now home to another decent restaurant: Tannourine.
+They specialize in Persian Kabobs and become immensely popular, leading to an expansion of the restaurant.
 Shalizaar has a large wood fired oven at one end of the dining room constantly making flat bread.
-Our last visit was in October 2011.
+Our last visit was in June 2016.

 Shalizaar Belmont 7